MSIA/2021-msia423-Ho-Sara-project/README.md

 ├── Makefile                          <- Makefile for running pipeline to acquire data, apply algorithm, and ingest to db ├── run.py                            <- Simplifies the execution the src scripts
 ├── requirements.txt                  <- Python package dependencies
+├── sample.sh                         <- Script which allows pipeline to be run without APIs; see section 2.1
 ```

 ## 1. Pre-requisites